itz-me-zappex/flux/README.md

 *Daemon running with handling already opened windows (`-H`) in verbose mode (`-v`) and enabled timestamps (`-t`)*

 ## Features
-- Apply CPU or FPS limit to process on unfocus and unlimit on focus, FPS limiting requires game running using MangoHud with already existing config file.
+- Apply CPU or FPS limit to process on unfocus and unlimit on focus.
+FPS limiting requires game running using MangoHud with already existing config file.
 - Reduce process priority on unfocus and restore it on focus.
 - Minimize window on unfocus, useful for borderless windows.
-- Expand window to fullscreen on focus, useful for games which are handle a window mode in weird way, e.g. Forza Horizon 4 changes its mode to windowed after minimization.
+- Expand window to fullscreen on focus, useful for games which handle a window mode in weird way, e.g. Forza Horizon 4 changes its mode to windowed after minimization.
-- Grab cursor and redirect input into focused window, that prevents cursor from escaping to second monitor in case this is borderless window.
+- Grab cursor and redirect input into focused window, that prevents cursor from escaping to second monitor in case with borderless windows.
 - Execute commands and scripts on focus, unfocus and window closure events to extend daemon functionality.
 Daemon provides info about window and process through environment variables.
 - Logging support.
 - Notifications support.
 - Flexible identifiers support to avoid false positives, including regular expressions.
-- Works with processes running in sandbox with PID namespaces, through Firejail for example.
+- Works with processes running through sandbox with PID namespaces, e.g. Firejail.
-- Survives DE/WM restart and continues work without issues.
+- Handles DE/WM restart or switching it on the fly.
 - Supports most of X11 DEs/WMs ([EWMH-compatible ones](https://specifications.freedesktop.org/wm-spec/latest/)) and does not rely on neither GPU nor its driver.
 - Detects and handles both explicitly and implicitly opened windows (appeared with and without focus event respectively).
 - Mute processes on unfocus and unmute on focus.
 Supports Pulseaudio and Pipewire (including Pipewire Media Session and Wireplumber).